 - Text comes out one token at a time

 Gemma 4 stacks dozens of these layers on top of each other.
 The more layers and the wider they are, the smarter the model — but also the bigger and slower.
+To see how these architectural improvements compare to the previous generation, check out our Gemma 4 vs Gemma 3 comparison for a detailed look at what changed.

 Dense vs. MoE: The Two Architectures